 What valuable research could be leveraged to validate new products or services?

 What valuable partnerships could offer a new benefit to adjacent categories or customers?

 How might employees serve to power up new products or services?

 Hungry for some tangible examples of asset-inspired innovation?
 In just the last month both Walmart and Icelandair have brought to market provocative innovations made possible by existing employees.

-Home delivery certainly isn’t a new idea, but Walmart’s newest pilot program fights online giant Amazon by cleverly enlisting its 2.2 million employees to deliver online orders on their way home from work.
+Home delivery certainly isn’t a new idea, but Walmart’s pilot program fights online giant Amazon by cleverly enlisting its 2.2 million employees to deliver online orders on their way home from work.
 Associates get an opportunity to monetize a commute they were already making, while Walmart keenly cuts costs on the final mile of deliveries—often the most expensive part of the fulfillment process.